baijijs/entity/README.md

   password: 'xxxxxxx'
 }, { isSignedIn: true });

-// The parsed output will be as below:
+// The parsed output will be as below ⬇️

 {
   name: 'Felix Liu',